-Media-Affiliated Household, Diary: A household in which the person being recruited to participate in the survey, or anyone else in the household, is employed by a radio station or television station.
-Mediaaffiliated households are not eligible to participate in the survey.
+Media-Affiliated Household, Diary: A household in which the person being recruited to participate in the survey, or anyone else in the household, is employed by a radio station or network, a television station or network, a cable or satellite station or network, or an advertising agency.
+Media-affiliated households are not eligible to participate in the survey.